Nikkie de Jager: Television

 In September 2020, De Jager was announced as a guest judge on the Drag Race Holland, the Dutch version of RuPaul's Drag Race.

-In May 2024, Nikkie De Jager was intended to be the Jury Spokesperson for the Netherlands at Eurovision 2024.
-Following the controversial disqualification of the Dutch contestant, Joost Klein, De Jager later withdrew from her role, and the Dutch broadcaster AVROTROS opted not to replace her.
+De Jager was intended to be the spokesperson for the Dutch jury in the Eurovision Song Contest 2024.
+Following the controversial disqualification of the Dutch contestant, Joost Klein, De Jager withdrew from her role, and the Dutch broadcaster AVROTROS opted not to replace her.